mass8326/reyma-web-vrc/src/content/assets/fpvs/index.md

 ---
 title: Novabeast - FPV Snoot & Global Collider
-desc: Add a first person view of your snoot and use it to interact with others' physbones
+desc: Add a first person view of your snoot and use it to interact with others' physbones!
-dl: fpvs-v1.0.0.unitypackage
+dl: fpvs-v1.0.1.unitypackage
 thumbnails:
   - src: ./thumbnail1.png
     alt: Global Collider For Nuzzles